celo-org/celo-proposals/CIPs/CIP-0020/blake2s.md

 }
 ```

-The nodeOffset block is shortened, and a new 16-bit `xofLength` field specifies
+Compared to Blake2s, the `nodeOffset` block is shortened, and a new 16-bit
-the desired output length of the XOF.
+`xofLength` field specifies the desired output length of the XOF.

+## Gas Accounting

+- TODO

 ## Examples